 We are just mammals, so of course we have a scent that will partly come from our genitals.
 But vaginal odours are not meant to be unpleasant.
 If your discharge has a fishy or pungent smell, there is nearly always something wrong.— Dr Karen Morton, What your vaginal odour could mean

 - Bacterial vaginosis (BV): this is a common cause and makes a discharge, often with a noticeable fishy smell that may be worse after sex or after a period.
 BV is NOT a sexually transmitted infection (STI).
 It is caused by an overgrowth of normal germs (bacteria) in the vagina.
 Symptoms are often mild and BV may clear without treatment.
 Other cases can be treated with antibiotics.
+Some women get repeated or persistent episodes of BV.
 See the separate leaflet called Bacterial Vaginosis for more details.

 Sexually transmitted infections